-Continue of her journey as an creative artist and seeking for expansion, Annie was selected as the top 3 finalist of Design Entrepreneurship NYC Award MBA Program class of 2012 and starts her other talents in performing arts in Royal Central School of Speech and Drama, London.
+Continue of her journey as an creative artist and seeking for expansion, Annie was selected as the top 3 finalist of Design Entrepreneurship NYC Award MBA Program and starts her other talents in performing arts at Royal Central School of Speech and Drama, London.

 Annie currently has design studios and buying offices in New York, California, London, Shanghai, Beijing, and Tokyo and spends the majority of her time in these areas of the world.

 "Being raised in California and moving to New York,

 I did a lot of traveling and research before I decided to start my